 *Dates are NLT dates.
 Data may be submitted earlier.

 NRC's Common Baseline Self-Assessment and Plan

 The Federal Information Technology Acquisition Reform Act (FITARA) was enacted on December 19, 2014.
-FITARA is the first major rewrite of the laws governing Federal IT since the Clinger-Cohen Act of 1996.
+FITARA is the first major rewrite of the laws governing Federal information technology (IT) since the Clinger-Cohen Act of 1996.
 To assist agencies with the implementation of FITARA, the Office of Management and Budget (OMB) issued Memorandum M-15-14, "Management and Oversight of Federal Information Technology," on June 10, 2015.
-Attached to the memorandum was the "Common Baseline for IT Management and CIO Assignment Plan," which provides guidance on the roles and responsibilities of the agency Chief Information Officer (CIO) and other Senior Agency Officials for the management of information technology (IT).
-The memorandum directed each CFO Act agencies to conduct a self-assessment that identifies current conformity with the Common Baseline for IT Management (referred to as the Common Baseline) and any areas in need of improvement to ensure that all Common Baseline responsibilities are implemented by December 31, 2015.
-OMB is currently reviewing NRC's Common Baseline Self-Assessment and Plan submitted to OMB on August 14, 2015.
-Within 30 days of OMB's approval of the self-assessment and plan, NRC will post the approved NRC Common Baseline to this page.
+Attached to the memorandum was the "Common Baseline for IT Management," which provides guidance on the roles and responsibilities of the agency Chief Information Officer (CIO) and other Senior Agency Officials for the management of IT in the areas of IT budget formulation and execution, acquisition and workforce.
+The memorandum directed each CFO Act agencies to conduct a self-assessment that identifies current conformity with the Common Baseline for IT Management (referred to as the Common Baseline) and any areas in need of improvement to ensure that all Common Baseline responsibilities are implemented.

-NRC referenced certain IT Policy as evidence supporting the self-assessment.
+NRC references certain IT Policy in the self-assessment and implementation plan.
 For more information, please see the following pages: